FlakM/blog/blog-static/content/posts/sqlx_caches_til.md

 ## Watching from PostgreSQL

 The Debian image includes PostgreSQL's USDT probes.
-The Alpine image doesn't.
 PostgreSQL's `statement__status` probe gives me the SQL text on Bind and Execute.
 I can correlate it by backend PID with the parse, plan, and execute probes:

 ```bash
 PG_BIN="/proc/$(docker inspect -f '{{.State.Pid}}' pgcache-lab)/root/usr/lib/postgresql/16/bin/postgres"